 Special Ops: Infected

 This maze is also dying out, with 2019 being the year it dies by the sword.
 Enter the hair-raising Shadow Lands maze and fight off demon samurais whose souls are cursed to rot within the depths of purgatory.
 Guests will embark on a quest through a sacred shrine, an ancient Japanese temple and into the midst of the Shadow Lands.
 There were not many changes from 2017, so this maze did not rank among our favorites in 2018 or 2019.
 If you have to slice a maze out, this might be a good one to cut if you have already seen it in years past.

 Knott's Scary Farm Must-See Shows

 Every year, Knott’s fans look forward to The Hanging show in Calico Square.
-This year’s theme—Fake Noose—offers plenty of political comedy and favorite (or least favorite) musicians and movie characters from the past year.
-The show looks back at the year’s pop culture and news stories with killer comedy rife with special effects, pyrotechnics, and stunts.
-It’s a can’t miss!
+Last year’s theme, Shhh...It Happens, offers plenty of political comedy and favorite (or least favorite) musicians and movie characters from the past year.
+The show looks back at the year’s pop culture and news stories with killer comedy rife and special effects, pyrotechnics and stunts.
 Aren’t you dying to know whom they will be hanging this year?
-Last year was Pikachu so they are taking nothing off the table.
-You can get caught up in the hanging at 8:00, 9:45, and 11:00.
+The Hanging occurs at 8:00 p.m., 9:30 p.m. and 11:00 p.m.

 If you want to see and do it all and make it through the night, here is our survival guide:

-- Buy the Fright Lane pass so you can skip the lines for mazes and rides—with unlimited access (we were able to visit all mazes and several roller coasters with Fright Lane).
+- Buy the Fright Lane pass so you can skip the lines for mazes and rides with unlimited access (we were able to visit all mazes and several roller coasters with Fright Lane).

 - Stay hydrated!
-All that screaming and walking can dry you out
+All the screaming and walking can dry you out.

-- Timber Mountain Log Ride Halloween Hootenanny is a family-friendly layover for both daytime and night, with additional scares for Knott's Scary Farm guests
+- Timber Mountain Log Ride Halloween Hootenanny is a family-friendly layover for both daytime and night, with additional scares for Knott's Scary Farm guests.

-While there is not a list of published rules, it's good to know the Halloween haunt conduct.
-Arrive early because traffic for parking can be a living nightmare.
-Leave masks at home and leave the scaring to the scare actors.
-They are not allowed to touch you, and you are not allowed to touch them.
-Be warned — some monsters get pretty close and snort in your ear for that creepy over-the-shoulder surprise.
+While there is no hard list of rules, it's good to practice some good conduct and common sense.
+Arrive early because parking traffic can be a living nightmare.
+Leave masks at home and leave the scare tactics to the scare actors.
+No touching!
+Scare actors are not allowed to touch you, and you are not allowed to touch or mistreat them.
+However, some creatures may get pretty close and snort or blow in your ear for extra creeps.
 Avoid flash photography.
 No line jumping.
 Enter Knott’s Scary Farm at your own risk — there are no refunds or re-entry.
-Most of all, have fun at the theme park Halloween event that started them all.
-Whatever you’re imagining, it’s here.
+Most of all, enjoy yourself at the original Halloween theme park event that started them all!